Permit Fishing

-The Zapata Peninsula or Zapata Swamp as it is widely known, is the Caribbean's largest and most well-preserved wetlands system.
-Designated as a protected waterpark.
-Zapata is one of the best bird-watching areas in the world, with over 175 species.
-Zapata Swamp is the least populated city in Cuba, with 9,300 people in the 1,668 square mile area.
-The Georgiana, a 100-foot yacht, is one of the most affordable liveaboards in Cuba and the closest to Havana, about 100 miles southeast of Havana.
-The Liveaboard fishes six zones in an area called Gulf of Cazones.
-Group Rates for eight to 12 anglers.
+The Zapata Peninsula, also known as Zapata Swamp, is recognized as the largest and most well-preserved wetland system in the Caribbean.
+It is designated as a protected waterpark and is regarded as one of the best bird-watching areas in the world, boasting over 175 different species.
+The Zapata Swamp is the least populated region in Cuba, with a population of 9,300 people over an area of 1,668 square miles.
+The Georgiana, a 100-foot yacht, is one of the most affordable liveaboards in Cuba and is located about 100 miles southeast of Havana.
+This liveaboard operates in six fishing zones within an area known as the Gulf of Cazones.

 Years ago, it was inconceivable that the people living in the Zapata Swamp, a UNESCO-recognised biosphere reserve in western Cuba, would one day stop using the forest here to make charcoal, extract precious wood, or hunt crocodiles and deer.
 San Lazaro Channel was one of the channels they used to transport the charcoal from the island to the sea.
 During your fishing week, the liveaboard yacht travels on the same route.

-Season: The Liveaboard fishing season runs year-round, with peak season from March through July.
+Season: The Liveaboard fishing season runs year-round, with peak season from March 1 - July 26.

 The Georgiana is your base for the week.
-Since there’s no need to leave the area, you’ll choose your fishing schedule based on what species you’re targeting and the best time to fish the tides.
+Since there’s no need to leave the area, you’ll choose your fishing schedule based on your target species and the best time to fish the tides.
 The guides focus on zones and skiff rotation.

 If your group has eight anglers, you’ll bonefish for three days in a flat-bottom skiff with a 1:1 guide ratio and, for three days, you'll also fish deeper water in a Dolphin Super Skiffs with Yamaha 70-HP engines with a 2:1 guide ratio.